Burbenpho/gametoolkit/README.md

 ## Installation

-You can download the latest release of Ludusavi from the [GitHub Releases page](https://github.com/mtkennerly/ludusavi/releases)
+You can download the latest release of Ludusavi from the [Ludusavi releases page](https://github.com/mtkennerly/ludusavi/releases)
 In OTHER tab add [manifest.yaml]() to manifests list.

 ## Manifest Guide